 Data analysis isn’t a new concept.
-People have been analyzing data since at least the 19th century when Henry Ford measured the speed of every component in his new assembly line to see where it could be made more efficient.
-Analytics became even more important in the 1960s when researchers began to use computers to help make business decisions.
+People have been analyzing data since at least the 19th century, when Henry Ford measured the speed of every component in his new assembly line to see where it could be made more efficient.
+Analytics became even more critical in the 1960s when researchers began to use computers to help make business decisions.

 Today, every business, regardless of size, location, and industry, is affected by data.
 According to the market research company International Data Corporation, 80% of organizations use data across multiple business functions, including product management, customer service, and manufacturing.
 That’s not surprising.
 Data analysts can help business leaders make better decisions by spotting trends and solving business problems, such as why sales dropped in a specific quarter.

 Data analysts shouldn’t be confused with data scientists.
 Although both data analysts and data scientists work with data, what they do with that data differs.
 A data analyst helps business leaders with decision-making by finding answers to a set of questions using data.
 On the other hand, data scientists generates their own questions, designs experiments, and builds new algorithms.
 Many data scientists start off as data analysts.
 If you’d rather study data science from the get-go, check out our review of the 11 best data science courses on the market.